 If a potential or existing supplier fails to meet our expectations or is unable to provide information to assure us of their approach, we may not enter into partnership with them, or may terminate an existing relationship.

-We support awareness among our staff of potential risks in our business and our supply chain.
-We will make sure that all our funders, employees, subcontractors, delivery partners, service users and any other stakeholders have a clear and effective platform for airing concerns, asking questions and whistleblowing, and will ensure reporting processes are clear.
+We make sure that all our funders, employees, subcontractors, delivery partners, service users and any other stakeholders have a clear and effective platform for asking questions, raising concerns including confidential disclosure or whistleblowing and ensure reporting processes are clear.

-This statement is made pursuant to section 54(1) of the Modern Slavery Act 2015, is approved by the Board and constitutes our slavery and human trafficking statement for the financial year ending 31st August 2019.
+This statement is made pursuant to section 54(1) of the Modern Slavery Act 2015, it is approved by the Board and constitutes our slavery and human trafficking statement for the financial year ending 31st August 2023.

 Chris Luck CB MBE MA MPhil